 To prevent the introduction and spread of weed species, MFBRP takes precautions by making sure all gear is clean before entering any field sites- this includes cleaning clothing, backpacks, tents, boots, and raingear.
 Before each field trip, all gear is thoroughly inspected and cleaned.
 All dirt, seeds, and insects are carefully removed.
 MFBRP uses GPS to mark locations of non-native plants and may remove them to limit and prevent their spread.
 In Waikamoi, TNC is also notified of invasive plants as they have an intensive invasive species management program.
 Control efforts are focused on ecosystem modifying species and incipient populations that can be controlled through minimal effort.
 Because invasive plants are often very difficult to control once they have entered an area, prevention of new introductions is crucial.

-Rapid ʻŌhiʻa Death is a new fungal disease that is currently killing native ʻōhiʻa (Metrosideros polymorpha) trees.
-As of 2016, Hawai’i Island is the only place this disease has been found, but hundreds of thousands of ʻōhiʻa have already died.
+Rapid ʻŌhiʻa Death is a fairly new fungal disease that is currently killing native ʻōhiʻa (Metrosideros polymorpha) trees.
+This fungal disease was first found on Hawaii Island (2015) and most recently on Kauai (2018).
+Rapid ʻŌhiʻa Death has killed hundreds of thousands of ʻōhiʻa on Hawaii island with the potential to kill ʻōhiʻa trees statewide.
 It is important to prevent the spread of this disease to other islands and other forests on Hawai’i Island.
 Please read more about this alarming invasive disease here.

 You can do your part by becoming aware of invasive plants (Hawai’i State-listed Noxious Weeds) and making sure not to spread them.
 Clean your camping and hiking gear and do not support more introductions.
 For more reading go to: What You Can Do to Help Stop the Silent Invasion.